-Vaccinations are the most important line of defense against the flu.
+Vaccinations are the most important line of defense against influenza (the flu).

 Seasonal flu shots are normally very effective in preventing that strain of flu.